wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/02-Naming-Collisions.md

 }
 ```

-This code is makes use of the WordPress [Options](https://developer.wordpress.org/apis/options/) and [Settings](https://developer.wordpress.org/apis/settings/) APIs.
+This code makes use of the WordPress [Options](https://developer.wordpress.org/apis/options/) and [Settings](https://developer.wordpress.org/apis/settings/) APIs.

 It adds a field to the General Settings page in the WordPress admin area called Extra Option, where an admin user can enter some content.